CodeYourFuture/SQL-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Laura M
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Laura M

 # Homework Details

-- Module:
+- Module: SQL
-- Week:
+- Week: 3

 # Notes

 - What did you find easy?
+Running the SQL commands on the terminal

 - What did you find hard?
+Carrying out queries and subqueries

 - What do you still not understand?
+Subqueries, when to use request.params or request.query

-- Any other notes?
+- Any other notes? n/a